usman4373/GROMACS-Complex-MD/README.md

 - The files from the CGenFF server need a few changes before use
 - The topology file `ligand_fix_gmx.top` is made for full system use in GROMACS
 - It needs to be modified further
-- First, make a copy of this file and rename it to ligand_gmx.itp:
+- First, make a copy of this file and rename it to `ligand_gmx.itp`:

 ```bash
 cp ligand_fix_gmx.top ligand_gmx.itp
 ```

-- Now, make further changes to the `ligand_gmx.itp` file:
+- Now, make further changes to the `ligand_gmx.itp` file (open in text editor):
     - Remove the #include "charmm36.ff/forcefield.itp" line
     - Replace the #include "charmm36.ff/jz4_ffbonded.itp" line with the actual content of that file
     - Remove all lines from "; Include water topology" to the end of the file